Diffusion Models in Simulation-Based Inference: A Tutorial Review: Appendix

 and the posterior variance for dataset $r$ as

 Define the per-dataset contraction:

 Aggregating across datasets yields

 We report the mean over parameters.
 Values close to $1$ indicate strong contraction (substantial uncertainty reduction), whereas values near $0$ indicate little contraction.
 However, higher contraction does not necessarily mean a better approximation of the ``true'' posterior.
+Contraction is thus only informative in the context of calibration.